This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 Adrian directed us to a shop known to have the best egg tarts in Hong Kong.
 I can’t verify his claim (although I have no reason to doubt it) but I can tell you it was warm, not too sweet, and a wonderful last bite of our food tour.
 There was also a healthy line waiting for fresh tarts, which is always a good sign.

-And we loved wandering along and finding interesting random things, such as some amazing street art and this cool bronze homage to Bruce Lee.
+We loved wandering along and finding interesting random things, such as some amazing street art and this cool bronze homage to Bruce Lee.

 Hong Kong certainly has lots to offer, and we plan to explore a whole lot more during a future visit.
 But we left feeling completely satisfied that our search for Hong Kong dim sum had been successful.
 Until next time – Peking duck anyone?

-Planning a trip to Hong Kong?
+Considering a trip to Hong Kong?
 Pin this article for later:

-Other articles about travel in Asia that you might enjoy:
+Here are some additional articles about travel in Asia that you might enjoy: